Updated: Dec 9, 2020

 If we think about a computer, the source that gives power to the computer is Prana and the complex circuits within the computer Chitta.
 Of course, we are more complex than a computer!
 We are a bunch of cells; in fact, the human body consists of some 37.2 trillion cells!

 So, in a way to feel vital and full of energy is a sign that our communication and energy transfer is working or everything is communicating lovingly.

 Hatha gets translated as "force" or a "forceful" way to distribute this energy and information in our body.

 Hatha Yoga was codified around the 11th – 15th century.
 Texts started to be written for the householder rather than just the priestly or other elite.

 Before that, specific physical techniques (mudras) existed for more than 1000 years that aim to manipulate the body's vital energies.
 They were and are some are still practised by ascetics.
-So, Hatha in a way was the means by which "yoga" can be attained.
+So, Hatha is a method by which "yoga" can be attained. i

 In the 15th century, the meaning of "Hatha" was further watered down for the householder, by describing Hatha to the Sun (HA) and the Moon (THA), overriding the meaning of “force” or “forceful”.
 So, Hatha received a metaphorical meaning of balancing forces rather than the exercise of forceful techniques to achieve yoga.
 Those techniques were only accessible or are still accessible to the yogi par excellence and even then hard to achieve by the householder.
 I for myself admit that I don't feel ready for some of those austerities (tapas).